-&lt;sup>2 Environmental Product Declarations must follow both ISO 14025 and either EN 15804 or ISO 21930.
+Environmental Product Declarations must follow both ISO 14025 and either EN 15804 or ISO 21930.
 They must be independently verified and published with an EPD programme.
 Preference should be given to EPDs that are still valid; however, an EPD which has expired can still be used given that environmental performance generally improves over time due to improvements in manufacturing efficiency and grid decarbonisation.

-Approved certification schemes are listed in section 4.1.1 of the Embodied Carbon Methodology.
-These declarations will typically be published as a carbon neutral declaration; however, it is the gross carbon footprint prior to offsetting that is needed for this methodology.
+A Carbon Footprint of Product must follow either ISO 14067:2018 (preferred) and/or PAS 2050:2011.
+The study must be independently verified and registered with a carbon certification programme.
+Approved certification schemes are listed in chapter 18.
+These declarations will typically be published as a carbon neutral declaration; however, it is the gross carbon footprint prior to offsetting that is needed for the NZGBC Embodied Carbon Methodology.
 Only product carbon footprints, not organisational carbon footprints, can be accepted.

-- A peer-reviewed Life Cycle Assessment must have been reviewed following ISO 14044.
-Preference should be given for studies that also follow EN 15804 or ISO 21930. - A peer-reviewed Carbon Footprint of Product must have been reviewed following ISO 14044.
+A peer-reviewed Life Cycle Assessment must have been reviewed following ISO 14044.
+Preference should be given for studies that also follow EN 15804 or ISO 21930.

+A peer-reviewed Carbon Footprint of Product must have been reviewed following ISO 14044.
 Preference should be given for studies that also follow EN 15804 or ISO 21930.